 The Goods and Service Tax (GST) council of India seems to be decided on a tax increase of 28% on gambling.
 However, this is still not yet fully decided.
+Furthermore, the legality of online casinos in India is still being debated.
 There are multiple contributing factors that the council needs to rule on before the tax hike can pass.
 Read on below for more.

 As it stands, the current tax on the land-based gambling industry stands at 18%.
 However, the council wishes to increase this by a further 10%, pushing the tax rate to 28%.
 At the time of writing the taxation on online gambling stands at 28%.
 However, this in itself is being challenged.